MongoDB command

 command allows you to delete one or more documents in a collection.
 The deletes

-field for the query/filter and the limit
+field for the query/filter

 field set to 0

-to delete all matching documents.
+to delete all matching documents

 The findAndModify

-command allows you to find a single document in your collection based on a filter condition and update it.
+command allows you to find a single document in your collection based on a filter condition and update it:

 This operation will find a document in the "users" table with the name